 Pre-requisites can be waived, by the department chair, on a case by case basis depending upon work experience

-Lasell College offers online and/or face to face options for all required pre-requisites
+Lasell University offers online and/or face to face options for all required pre-requisites

 Candidates seeking admission to Lasell University's Rehabilitation Science graduate degree program must hold a bachelor's degree from an accredited institution.
 GRE/GMAT scores are not required for admission.
 The TOEFL may be waived for international applicants who have earned a bachelor's degree at an accredited college/university in the United States, United Kingdom, Australia, New Zealand or Canada.
 All other applicants must submit a TOEFL/IELTS score.